MrLixm/MrLixm.github.io/site/src/.doc/index.rst

     Each pair will correspond to a list item that will receive the metadata name as css-class which allow indifidual styling based on the metadata.

+The content will be the image caption (its "label").

 Example: